lopezelpesado/initial-learning/README.md

 1. Bit of a break there but I'm ready to get coding again.
 Will continue revising the freeCodeCamp challenges and adding to the website.
 Opened VS Code to find unsaved changes 😬

 2. That was weird, my index on VS was older than what was on GitHub.
 I think I've fixed it but will need to watch out for that in future.

+3. WE've moved on to ABSOLUTE units and relative units now, gunna try using ems and mms and see what happens.